david-lorenzo-vargas/react-redux-image-slider/README.md

 When you are in one image, the corresponding dot is selected to show the user in wich image number is.

 ## Technologies
-HTML, SCSS modules, React, Redux, Babel, Eslint, Stylelint, Webpack
+HTML, SCSS modules, JavaScript, React, Redux, Babel, Eslint, Stylelint, Webpack

 ## Demo